gradeawarrior/requestests/CONTRIBUTING.md

 1. Avoid raising duplicate issues. *Please* use the GitHub issue search feature to check whether your bug report or feature request has been mentioned in the past.
-Duplicate bug reports and feature requests are a huge maintenance burden on the limited resources of the project.
+Duplicate bug reports and feature requestests are a huge maintenance burden on the limited resources of the project.
 If it is clear from your report that you would have struggled to find the original, that's ok, but if searching for a selection of words in your issue title would have found